 *I prefer unsweetened, finely ground coconut, but if all you have is sweetened flaked, cut the sugar to a 1/2 cup.
 I like to process the coconut in a food processor so that it’s fine instead of stringy.

 Whisk the yolks in a bowl, set aside.
 Stir cornstarch, sugar, salt together in a medium saucepan.
 Whisk in the milk carefully to avoid lumps.
 Cook, stirring constantly over medium heat.
 Let it boil one minute, then add half the filling into the yolks, whisking to temper the yolks.
 Add the mixture back into the pan and cook over heat, boiling for another minute.
 Remove from heat.
-Add vanilla and butter.
+Add vanilla, butter, and coconut.
 Cool the filling slightly (about 30 minutes) and pour into a baked pie shell.
 Cover custard with plastic wrap and refrigerate for 2 hours until set.